react-native-oh-library/usage-docs/en/react-native-secharts.md

         <View>
           <Text>
             {!this.state.value
-              ? "这里显示被点击的值"
+              ?
+"The clicked value is displayed here."
-              : "被点击的值：" + this.state.value}
+              : "The clicked value：" + this.state.value}
           </Text>
         </View>
       </View>